Alienation series

 2009 - 2011

-Is it one-dimensional or multi-dimensional?
+Is it singular or multi-dimensional?

 Untitled.
 100 x 100 cm.
 Edition of 5 + 2 A.P.
 Giclée print.